Do you need to put some of the text in your document in the middle of the page?

 Step 3: Click the Page Setup button at the bottom-right corner of the Page Setup section of the navigational ribbon.

-As shown in the image below, the Page Setup dialog launcher in the Page Setup group of the ribbon is quite small.
+As shown in the image above, the Page Setup dialog launcher in the Page Setup group of the ribbon is quite small.
 It’s very easy to miss it.

 Step 4: Click the Layout tab at the top of the window.